8,125m / 26,660ft

 Transfer to the International Airport for final departureBreakfast

-- AIRPORT PICK-UP & DROP : Airport - Hotel transfers – Airport (Pick Up and Drop).
+- ARRIVAL AND DEPARTURE : Airport - Hotel transfers – Airport (Pick Up and Drop), by private vehicle.

-- ACCOMMODATION IN ISLAMABAD : 5 nights hotel in Islamabad (4-star category) on a bed & breakfast Basis- Single Room.
+- ACCOMMODATION IN ISLAMABAD : 3 nights hotel in ISLAMABAD (4-star category) - single room on bed and breakfast plan.

-- WELCOME DINNER : One Welcome Dinner in a tourist standard restaurant in Islamabad with Expedition Staff.
+- WELCOME DINNER : One Welcome Dinner in a tourist standard restaurant in ISLAMABAD with Office Staff.

-- CARGO CLEARANCE : Assistance for cargo clearance in Pakistan’s Custom Department, clearance cost is subject to a charge.
+- CARGO CLEARANCE : Assistance for cargo clearance in Pakistan’s Customs, clearance cost is subject to a charge.

-- PERMITS : Expedition Royalty and permit of Pakistan Government to climb Nanga Parbat.
+- PERMIT : Expedition Royalty and a permit fee of the PAKISTAN Government to climb Nanga Parbat, for members and Sherpa.

-- STAFF INSURANCE : Medical & Emergency rescue Insurance for all involved expedition staff during the trek and expedition.
+- INSURANCE : Medical & Emergency rescue Insurance for all involved Nepalese / Pakistani staff during the trek and expedition.

 - MAP : Trekking and climbing map.

-- MEMBER LUGGAGE : Up to 60 Kg per member for personal baggage during the trek carrying by porters.
+- MEMBER LUGGAGE : Up to 60 Kg per member for personal baggage during the trek to be carried by porters or Mules.

-- 15. FOODS & LODGING : 3 meals a day (BLD; including tea and coffee) along with accessible accommodation at Hotel/Lodge/Camp during the trek and Basecamp.
-Well-managed base camp set up for members & Staffs.
+- FOOD AND LODGING : 3 meals a day (breakfast, lunch, and dinner; including tea and coffee) along with accessible accommodation at Hotel/Lodge/TENT during the trek and at the Basecamp.
+Hygienic and green vegetables, meat, fruits, soft drinks, and juice will be served during the entire expedition.
+Well-managed base camp set up for members & Staff.

-- CAMPING EQUIPMENT : All Necessary equipment for Camping during the trek.
+- CAMPING : All necessary logistic arrangements for Camping during the trek.

 - BASE CAMP STAFF : Experienced and well-trained Base Camp Cook & kitchen Helpers as required.